XiovV/dokkup/README.md

 TODO: insert gif of the update process

 # Rollback a job
-In case you want to rollback an update, you can do so with the `dokkup rollback job` command:
+In case you want to rollback an update (for example: you notice a serious issue with your new containers and want to return to the previous state as soon as possible), you can do so with the `dokkup rollback job` command:
 ```shell
 $ dokkup rollback job demo.yaml
 ```